-First Phase of Fall Perennial Care
+Phases of Fall Perennial Care

 In the late fall, clear out anything that will be a determent to a beautiful spring garden, or that looks messy in the winter.
 This might include: anemone, coreopsis, delphinium, geranium, hostas, and phlox.

-Cutting Back Perennials
+Cut Back Perennials

 Mid to late fall is the time to cut back the tops of plants.
 If you cut back too early, you may have some new growth.
 You want perennials to become dormant and to experience the cooler weather and shorter days.
-Later in October and November cut back plants that need it.
+Later in October and November, cut back plants that need it.
 For bushy perennials, cut them back by at least half.
 When perennials have finished the season, cut back stems to 6 to 8 inches from the ground.
 Cut back ornamental grasses in the fall unless you love to see the tall grasses in the snow.
 You might let the ornamental grasses hang around until late winter or early spring.

-Digging Up Perennial Bulbs
+Dig Up Tender Perennial Bulbs

-Mulching Perennial Beds in Autumn
+Mulch Perennial Beds in Autumn

 Buy mulch at a bargain price in the fall, spread it on your garden, and stockpile some for next spring.
 Or use dried maple leaves, straw, dried evergreen boughs, and other compost.
 Apply loosely around the base of plants.
 Spread a 4- to 6-inch-thick layer around the beds.
 This releases nutrients to the plants and improves the soil.

 Winter can be a time to enjoy the color and fruits of your indoor plants.
 Prepare your outdoor garden to hunker down through the winter months, move plants indoors when feasible, and supplement your indoor winter garden with blooms and small fruit trees.